Kequc/nano-records/README.md

 Will generate a view similar to `view.all` which will only return specific set of values from each document.
 For example `values` may be `["created_at", "title", "author.name"]` which would return `{ created_at: "mydate", title: "mytitle", author: { name: "myauthorname" } }` for each of your returned list's value parameters.

 This is more efficient than performing a full document lookup.
-There is the potential for incredible complexity using this helper be careful.
+There is the potential for incredible complexity using this helper so be careful.

 ### Lists